Why Phased Retirement?

 - The options have to be diverse enough to appeal to a range of employee profiles

 - Each phased retiree’s work needs to be systematically re-prioritized to align with reduced schedules

-- A clear plan for knowledge transfer and mentoring has to be well-designed and executed
+- A clear plan for knowledge transfer and mentoring has to be well-designed, executed and monitored

-- Mutual Respect skills training is essential for maximization of the employee and manager experience
+- Individualized Mutual Respect skills training and ongoing coaching is essential for maximization of the employee and manager experience

 In exchange for employees meeting these requirements, a mutually beneficial and respectful approach will: